limcross/secret_id/README.md

 [![Gem Version](https://badge.fury.io/rb/secret_id.svg)](https://badge.fury.io/rb/secret_id)
 [![Code Climate](https://codeclimate.com/github/limcross/secret_id/badges/gpa.svg)](https://codeclimate.com/github/limcross/secret_id)

-SecretId is a flexible masking identifiers solution for Rails with [Hashids](https://github.com/peterhellberg/hashids.rb).
+SecretId is a flexible solution for masking the identifiers of ActiveRecord.
+Using the [Hashids.rb](https://github.com/peterhellberg/hashids.rb) gem we encode the value of your defined primary key to hide the real value to the user.

 __This gem does not guarantee the security of masked ids, since Hasids it is reversible.__